uqlibrary/technology-training/R/dplyr/dplyr.md

 #### Challenge 2 – a tiny dataset

-Select the 2002 life expectancy observation for Eritrea (and remove the rest of the variables).
+Only keep the 2002 life expectancy observation for Eritrea and remove the superfluous variables.

 ``` r
 eritrea_2002 <- gapminder %>%